QBioImaging/torch_radon24/README.md

 ```

 Once installed, you can import the library in your Python code and start using the Radon transform functionality provided by torch_radon24.

-To learn how to use this library, you can refer to the tutorial available at [this link](https://github.com/QBioImaging/torch_radon24/blob/main/test.ipynb).